 An easy recipe for crispy seed crackers made with five nutritious seeds including chia seeds, sunflower seeds, pumpkin seeds, sesame seeds, and linseed (flaxseed).
 They’re gluten and nut-free as well as keto and vegan-friendly, and make a great addition to any platter or lunchbox.

-You can use white, black or a mix of white and black chia seeds for this recipe.
+- Chia seeds – You can use white, black, or a mix of white and black chia seeds for this recipe.
 As the water is added to the dry ingredients, the chia seeds will gel up quickly within minutes, creating a uniform mixture.
 Don’t let the seeds soak for too long or the mixture will be too wet and soggy.

-- If your oven has hotspots, turn the baking tray half way through baking or cover it with another layer of baking paper if necessary.
+- If your oven has hotspots, turn the baking tray half-way through baking or cover it with another layer of baking paper if necessary.